radsvi/SleepTimer/README.md

 # Sleep Timer

-App allows setting up a simple timer that runs down and stops all running media players.
-Additionally, before the media is stopped, the volume is slowly lowered.
+App starts a timer.
+When the time reaches zero, it stops all running media players.
+Additionally, before the media is stopped, there is a fade-out period where the volume is slowly lowered down to zero.

 Only works on Android atm.